patricklombardo/rn-complete-guide/README.md

 # Learning React Native

-Learning the basics of React Native.
+Learning the basics of React Native using Expo.